 How your view can play a part

-This public consultation is your chance to have a say on our proposals.
 A summary of the responses will be considered by the Secretary of State for Levelling Up, Housing and Communities who will have regard to the views of the public and other stakeholders when deciding whether to make the required legislation to put the changes into effect.

 If you need us to do anything differently (reasonable adjustments) to help you take part in this consultation, including providing this information in another language or format, please contact email@example.com, or alternatively call 0191 424 7541.